Haven History, Family Crest & Coats of Arms

 - John O. Haven, American politician, Member of Minnesota State Senate 30th District, 1872-73

-- John Hilton Haven, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1936; Member of Michigan Democratic State Central Committee, 1937
+- John Hilton Haven, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1936; Member of Michigan Democratic State Central Committee, 1937

 - George W. Haven, American politician, Mayor of Burbank, California, 1965-66, 1969-70